linuxmint/doc-user-guide/docs/bluetooth.rst

 If `auto-power-on` is set to `true`, Blueman automatically unblocks Bluetooth at startup.

-If you want to persistently disable Bluetooth you need to set `auto-power-on` to `false`:
+If you want to disable Bluetooth at startup you need to set `auto-power-on` to `false`:

 .. code-block:: bash